polyseam/cndi/README.md

 - applications - used to define Helm Charts which should be installed and configured
 - cluster_manifests - used for arbitrary Kubernetes configuration
-- infrastructure - used to define infrastructure cndi exposes and optionally raw Terraform objects
+- infrastructure - used to define infrastructure CNDI exposes and optionally raw Terraform objects

 The workflow is simple, modify your `cndi_config.yaml` fields and call